Renee Cramer: Education and career

-Currently, Cramer serves as the department chair of the Law, Politics, and Society chair at Drake University, where she has been nominated for the Drake University Madeline M. Levitt Teacher of the Year award both in 2011 and 2010.
+Cramer served as the department chair of the Law, Politics, and Society chair at Drake University, where she was nominated for the Drake University Madeline M. Levitt Teacher of the Year award both in 2011 and 2010.
 In regards to professional leadership, Renee Cramer is the current president of the Consortium of Undergraduate Law and Justice Programs.
 She is on the National Advisory Council on the Life of the Law.
 The Life of the Law features podcasts detailing the intersectionality between law, politics, and society.
 She's also a member of the Law and Society Association, American Political Science Association, and Western Political Science Association and has served those organizations in various capacities.
 She has given numerous talks on platforms such as TedXDesMoines and has been published extensively.

 Specified Areas of Interest

 Her work surrounding tribal acknowledgment has affected American legal studies and law.
 Her articles have appeared in Law and Social Inquiry, and Law and Policy.
 Her most recent publication on American Indian issues was recently published in Law, Culture, and Visual Studies.

 She has been quoted in the national press on the topic of celebrity pregnancy, and her book on the issue was released in October 2015.

 Cramer has also been active in ethnographic and participant-observation field work with homebirth midwives, advocates for midwifery, and families who practice non-normative parenting (including homebirth).
 An article on her fieldwork methodology was published in 2009 by International Journal of Qualitative Research.
 She is currently working on a book related to midwifery regulation and activism.
 The funding comes from a grant from the National Science Foundation.

-She teaches a wide array of interdisciplinary courses at Drake University such as Law and Social Change, Reproductive Law and Politics; Critical Race and Feminist Legal Theory; and Contemporary American Indian Law and Politics.
+She taught a wide array of interdisciplinary courses at Drake University such as Law and Social Change, Reproductive Law and Politics; Critical Race and Feminist Legal Theory; and Contemporary American Indian Law and Politics.